-We are developing tecarfarin for unmet needs in anticoagulation therapy.
-Our focus is on patients with implanted medical devices such as left ventricular assist devices (LVADs) and those with end-stage kidney disease (ESKD) and atrial fibrillation (AFib).
+We are developing tecarfarin which is designed to be a superior and safer vitamin K antagonist (VKA), to elevate care for underserved patients: initial priorities are those with implanted medical devices such as left ventricular assist devices (LVADs) and those with end-stage kidney disease (ESKD) plus atrial fibrillation (AFib).

-Tecarfarin is a late-stage, vitamin K antagonist (VKA), taken once a day as an oral anticoagulant like warfarin.
-Tecarfarin, like warfarin, was designed to have the same well-established and reversible VKA mechanism of action, but to be free of certain potentially life-threatening clearance and drug-to-drug interaction problems associated with warfarin.
+Tecarfarin is a Phase 3-ready, vitamin K antagonist (VKA), taken once a day as an oral anticoagulant like warfarin.
+Tecarfarin, like warfarin, was designed to have the same well-established and reversible VKA mechanism of action, but to be free of certain potentially life-threatening clearance and drug-to-drug interaction problems and the cumbersome management associated with warfarin.

 The adverse effects of LVAD implantation, such as infections, bleeding, strokes, renal failure, and right heart failure, are known to result in poor outcomes.
 LVADs are found to have an acceptable survival for carefully selected patients on dialysis.
 Even so, this still requires multidisciplinary approaches and shared decision-making.
 As of today, there have been limited studies regarding which hemodynamic strategy is most effective in this patient population and if such an approach may improve survival rates with the current advances in left ventricular assist devices.